Whether you’re a beginner or have been at it for decades, writing well is flat hard work.

 Maybe you write daily but feel your writing is still lacking.
 Or it’s as if you’ve hit a brick wall.

-Many struggling writers would’ve given up by now, but you genuinely believe that with help, your message has the potential to reach the masses.
+Many struggling writers would’ve given up by now, but you genuinely believe that with help, you could become the writer you want to be and see your message reach the masses.

 Let’s see if you’re right.